Controlling effective field contributions to laser-induced magnetization precession by heterostructure design: Observation of the magnetization precession by trMOKE

-The time-domain out-of-plane magnetization response (symbols) shwon in Figure~\ref{fig:fig_2_moke_meta}c,d provides further insights into the laser-induced driving of the magnetization precession.
+The time-domain out-of-plane magnetization responses (symbols) shown in Figure~\ref{fig:fig_2_moke_meta}c,d provide further insights into the laser-induced driving of the magnetization precession.
 In the absence of an MgO interlayer, we clearly observe an ultrafast demagnetization originating from the rapid excitation of the Ni layer by hot electrons.
-This rapid excitation drives a precession at $\xi=5^\circ$, which is absent in samples 2 and 3, where electrons are stopped by the MgO interlayer and we only observe a slow demagnetization on hundreds of picoseconds (yellow and blue transients in Figure~\ref{fig:fig_2_moke_meta}).
+This rapid excitation drives a precession at $\xi=5^\circ$, which is absent in samples 2 and 3, where electrons are stopped by the MgO interlayer and we only observe a slow demagnetization within hundreds of picoseconds (yellow and blue transients in Figure~\ref{fig:fig_2_moke_meta}).
 At $\xi=47^\circ$ we observe pronounced oscillations of varying amplitude for all three heterostructures.
 The precession amplitude even slightly increases from the first to the second maximum indicating the periodically acting driving force by propagating strain pulses.
 In addition, we note an immediate start of the precession upon laser-excitation in sample 1 and 2, while sample 3 clearly responds not earlier than at about $20\,\text{ps}$, which is the time it takes acoustic strain pulse to travel from the excited Pt cap layer through the Cu layer.

-To rationalize the origin of the heterostructure-dependent driving of the precession, we quantify the laser-induced strain response of the Ni layer and its transient temperature increase by UXRD.
-Using the measured transient temperature rise and the laser-induced strain as input for our LLG model described in Section~\ref{sec:IV} it nicely captures the heterostructure-dependent precession (solid lines in Figure~\ref{fig:fig_2_moke_meta}) and unambiguously identifies the role of the different driving mechanisms.
+Similar qualitative assignments rationalizing the origin of precession are common in the literature.
+In the following, we quantify the laser-induced strain response of the Ni layer and its transient temperature increase by UXRD.
+Using the measured transient temperature rise and the laser-induced strain as input for our LLG model described in Section~\ref{sec:IV} that nicely captures the heterostructure-dependent precession (solid lines in Figure~\ref{fig:fig_2_moke_meta}) and unambiguously identifies the role of the different driving mechanisms.